bamlakalemma/next-auth-app/README.md

 A simple auth experience built with Next.js, TypeScript, and NextAuth.
 Users can sign up with role selection, verify their email via OTP, and sign in securely with client-side validation and token handling.

 ## Screenshots
-- Home: landing state showing logged-in user info and sign-out control.
+- Home: landing state showing signin and signup buttons.
 ![Home](./screenshots/home.png)
 - Signup: role-aware registration form with name, email, password, and confirm password plus validation messaging.
 ![Signup](./screenshots/signup.png)